Eliran-Shmueli/Seminar-project/README.md

 For the project I selected the game "hand rock paper scissors", because of his known rules.

-Using GUI and libreries such as pygame and matplotlib, I programed the server side and the client side.
+Using GUI, Object-Oriented Programming and libreries such as pygame and matplotlib, I programed the server side and the client side.

 <br/>
 <br/>